TheRealKaup/KTech/tutorials.md

 To use KTech, you have to use the programming language C++, though you don't need to be all that experienced with the language.

-If you know how to handle these concepts with C++, you should be more than fine:
+If you know how to handle these concepts in C++, you should be more than fine:
 - Classes
 - Namespaces
 - Functions (or "methods")